Fatal Beauty: Production

 In May 1986, Cher was announced as star.
 In July 1986, John Milius was working on the script and intending to direct.
 Cher ended up dropping out to star in Moonstruck.
 By November, Tom Holland was attached as director with Whoopi Goldberg to star.
 MGM/UA had wanted to cast Tina Turner in the role, but Holland fought for Goldberg.
 Billy Dee Williams was considered for the role of Mike Marshak before Sam Elliott was cast.

 Filming began on February 23, 1987, in Los Angeles.
 During the filming of one scene, United States Secret Service agents mistook the production for a real robbery, leading to the real Los Angeles Police Department storming the set.

 Goldberg and Elliott originally filmed a sex scene, but it was cut from the film after poor reactions from test audiences.
 Both actors alleged that the scene had been cut because of anxieties about interracial sex, which the studio denied.
 The Motion Picture Association of America originally gave the film an X rating, but it was later reduced to an R rating on appeal.

 Brad Dourif's performance as the villain led to Holland casting him as Chucky in Child's Play.

 Reception

-Critical

 The film was unpopular with many critics (though Roger Ebert gave it a positive review of 3 stars), some of whom considered it a rip-off of Beverly Hills Cop (which Faltermeyer also scored); others cited a lack of chemistry in the romance between Goldberg and Elliott's characters.

 Movie historian Leonard Maltin called it "inexcusably awful, with gratuitous violence and mind-boggling dialogue, using an anti-drug message to rationalize its excesses."

-Fatal Beauty holds a score of 18% on Rotten Tomatoes based on 17 reviews.
+On Rotten Tomatoes Fatal Beauty has an approval rating of 18% based on 17 reviews.
+Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Director Holland later admitted that Fatal Beauty was an effort to expand his range as a filmmaker beyond the horror genre, but that Fatal Beauty was a mistake.
 "Initially," he says today, "they planned to cast Cher as Rita.
 But she bowed out early on, which is what I should have done."